Alvin, Illinois

-Alvin is a village in South Ross Township, Vermilion County, Illinois, United States.
+Alvin also Alvan is a village in South Ross Township, Vermilion County, Illinois, United States.
 It is part of the Danville, Illinois Metropolitan Statistical Area.
 The population was 316 at the 2000 census.
 The U.S. Post Office uses the name Alvin, however the village is also known by the alternate spelling Alvan (for example, by the U.S. Census Bureau).

 History

 A settlement was founded in 1872 about a mile south of present-day Alvan, along the Chicago and Eastern Illinois Railroad, and was called Gilbert in honor of the founder, Alvan Gilbert.
 In 1875, the new Havana, Rantoul and Eastern Railroad (which became the Illinois Central Railroad) crossed the C&EI north of Gilbert, and the town of Alvan was founded at the intersection.
 Tradition says that the town's name became Alvin (with an "i" instead of an "a") because the post office misspelled it and refused to correct the error.

-In 1942, a tornado struck Alvan and caused much destruction, killing six people.
+On March 16, 1942, a tornado struck Alvan and caused much destruction, killing six people.
 A marker in the town commemorates the tragic event and reads as follows: